Previous govts did not respect symbols of faith, Lord Ram stayed in tent for years: Shah in Ayodhya | Politics

 Union Home Minister Amit Shah on Friday said under previous governments, symbols of faith were not respected and asked why Lord Ram had to ''stay in a tent'' for years.

-Under the SP and BSP rule, ''symbols of faith were not respected'', he alleged while claiming that PM Narendra Modi and UP Chief Minister Yogi Adityanath are working for the glory of every faith.
+Under the SP and BSP rule, ''symbols of faith were not respected'', he said claiming that PM Narendra Modi and UP Chief Minister Yogi Adityanath are working for the glory of every faith.

 He credited PM Modi with the construction of the Ram temple.